T-Kalv/Black-Scholes-Model/README.md

 ## About:

 ### Basic Black-Scholes Algorithm
-- provides theoretical estimate of the price of Europoean call/put option
+- provides theoretical estimate of the price of European call/put option

 ### Formula:
 - $ S $ = current price of stock